Mode of study:

 - adults seeking a change of direction because of unemployment or lack of career opportunities in their previous field and who have a demonstrable interest in entering a business and/or law related profession.

-Access to University is an intensive study programme; you must be completely committed to hard work and are required to maintain full attendance (100%) throughout the course.
+Access to Science is an intensive study programme; you must be completely committed to hard work and are required to maintain full attendance (100%) throughout the course.

 This programme is very popular complete your application early.

 Student will have the opportunity to develop their knowledge about AIDS and HIV.